Newport

 Newport has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 40 projects that could impact the area.
-Notable projects include Newport Village, Better Places Spotswood & South Kingsville, South Kingsville Place, and West Gate Tunnel Project.
-The following list details those likely to be most relevant.
+AreaSearch has identified 40 projects likely to impact the area.
+Key projects include Newport Village, Better Places Spotswood & South Kingsville, South Kingsville Place, and Newport Community Hub Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.